school-of-data/r-consortium-proposal/R course survey responses/R course survey responses.md

    ![image alt text](image_0.png)

 Nevertheless, only 4 out of 10 work full time as data journalists in newsrooms, as freelancers or in other types of companies.
-A third, don’t consider data journalism their primary employment, and the rest are either students or work part-time.
+A third don’t consider data journalism their primary employment, and the rest are either students or work part-time.

 Most of the journalists (84%) work in media organisations (print, online, radio or TV), while the others do research or work in other types of organisations.